sensu/sensu-docs-legacy/docs/0.27/installation/install-rabbitmq-on-rhel-centos.md

 2. Start and stop the RabbitMQ service using the installed init scripts:

+   _NOTE: The `service` command will not work on CentOS 5, the sysvinit script must be used, e.g. `sudo /etc/init.d/rabbitmq-server start`_

    ~~~ shell
    sudo service rabbitmq-server start
    sudo service rabbitmq-server stop